Michigan Indian Leadership Program (MILP)

 NOTE: Applications are currently closed.

-To apply, participants would submit the following completed items:
+To apply, participants would submit the following completed items by email or mail:

 - Completed MILP student application